Shirokuma Yūta: Jūryō promotion

 When the rankings for the September 2023 tournament were announced, it was confirmed that Takahashi's 5-win result in July was sufficient to promote him to jūryō, professional sumo's second-highest division.
 This promotion was acquired at the same time as stablemate and Nittaidai classmate Ōnosato, marking the first promotion of two wrestlers from the same stable to the sekitori ranks in 11 years, as well as the first two from Nishonoseki stable to be raised by Kisenosato alone since he became stablemaster in 2019.
 At his press conference to mark the jūryō promotion Takahashi said: "There has been difficult times for Fukushima, and now I want to give back to my hometown by rising up the banzuke."
 This was in reference to his home prefecture, as well as his home town of Sukagawa, which had been damaged by the Great East Japan Earthquake of 2011.
 Takahashi also mentioned that Sukagawa is the birthplace of Eiji Tsuburaya, and thus has a connection to Ultraman.
 "I want to be like Ultraman, someone that even young children can look up to and admire," he said.

 In his jūryō debut Takahashi won 8 of his 15 matches, securing his kachi-koshi on Day 13 in a match against Ukrainian rikishi Shishi.
-In the following tournament in November he would again go 8–7, securing his winning record on Day 13 in a match against Yuma.
+In the following tournament in November he would again go 8–7, securing his winning record on Day 13 in a match against Yūma.

 On 22 December 2023 Nishonoseki stable announced on their X account (formerly Twitter) that Takahashi's shikona, or ring name, would change to Shirokuma for the January 2024 tournament.
 "Shirokuma" is Japanese for polar bear, and the post indicated that the name was in reference to him being referenced as a muscular competitor with fair skin.
 The post also said that Takahashi was taught to wrestle like the late Hokuten'yū, whose nickname was the "white bear of the north sea," which influenced his decision to adopt the new name.

 Shirokuma withdrew from the March 2024 tournament, complaining of back pain after injuring himself in his match against Kagayaki.
 However, he did not rule out the possibility of returning to the competition.
 On the thirteenth day of the tournament, he was placed for the first time of his career in a makuuchi match, against upper-division wrestler Daiamami, losing the match by yorikiri.

 Shirokuma took the jūryō division title at the July 2024 tournament for his third professional sumo championship, winning his Day 15 contest to avoid a three-way playoff.
 The result saw him promoted to the top division for the September tournament.